 Elias Pettersson is one of the most skilled players in this draft and is a virtual lock as a top six NHL centre in the future – from there, the only place he has to go is up.
 His shot and skating are well above average, and his puckhandling skills are at an elite level, but it’s his mind that is his most valuable feature.
-Pettersson routinely processes the game better than every one else sharing the ice with him, and he comes it to overcome his admittedly slight frame, and to deceive defenders and goaltenders.
+Pettersson routinely processes the game better than every one else sharing the ice with him, and he uses it to overcome his admittedly slight frame, and to deceive defenders and goaltenders.

-We have to qualms about having Pettersson this high on our list, and I wouldn’t have been disappointed if he’d been even higher.
+We have no qualms about having Pettersson this high on our list, and I wouldn’t have been disappointed if he’d been even higher.
 This talented Swede has landed at number 5 on our Top 100.

 - Age: 18 – November 12th, 1998